medialab/spsm-database/README.md

 ---

 ### Step 2.
+Use imported data to enrich and build tables

-Update the 3 former sources tables with each URL's enriched titles
+#### Update the 3 former sources tables with each URL's enriched titles.

 ```shell
 $ python src/build-database/main.py config.yml sources